Should I Buy a Used Electric Car?

 The average electric car might lose 2% of its battery range after two years of driving.
 The same car might only lose 5% of its range due to battery degradation after five years of service.
 Plus, the warranty for an electric car battery is generally 8 years or 100,000 miles.
 There's a good chance that your used BEV will still have its factory warranty.

 Always make sure that the range on the electric car you are considering is enough to fulfill your day-to-day transportation needs.
 That shouldn't be a problem as most electric vehicles have a range of at least 200 miles on a charge today.

-Did you know used BEVs have a chance of being covered by a warranty?
+As mentioned above, used BEVs have a good chance of still being covered by the factory warranty.
 Always ask about the vehicle’s warranty!
-Some automakers provide warranties that could potentially protect the vehicle for battery degradation (which we know can be a common issue with used BEVs).
-Depending on the seller and the automaker, a vehicle may come with an extended factory warranty that functions identically to the original.
+Some automakers provide warranties that could potentially protect the vehicle for battery degradation.
+Depending on the seller and the automaker, a vehicle may also come with an extended factory warranty that functions identically to the original.

 Buying certified pre-owned electric cars comes with a higher chance of scoring the previous benefits.
 This will likely be a pricier option than non-certified vehicles, but you’ll gain greater peace of mind knowing you secured a safer deal.
 You might also look into leasing a new electric car.
 The Chevy Bolt is currently available as a lease for just $107 per month!
 Most car leases are for three years and by the end of your lease, there will be a whole new world of EV technology coming your way.
 Imagine electric cars with batteries that will take you a thousand miles before needing recharging.
 And when you do recharge, it will only take five minutes.

 Deals on Used EVs